OpenVR-Advanced-Settings/OpenVR-AdvancedSettings/docs/building_for_linux.md

 ## X11

 X11 packages are currently needed for sending keystrokes to the desktop from VR.
 Install the packages with `sudo apt-get install libx11-dev libxt-dev libxtst-dev`.

-This feature will be gated behind a compile flag soon.
+## DBUS

+DBUS is  needed for controlling media players from VR.

 ## `clang-tidy` and `bear`